burakbasaranb/apache-kafka-centos-7-installation/README.md

 ```
 How can i understand Kafta start?

-    You will see ın teminal "INFO [KafkaServer id=0] started (kafka.server.KafkaServer)" and wait
+    You will see in teminal "INFO [KafkaServer id=0] started (kafka.server.KafkaServer)" and wait

 #### 5. TEST KAFKA